 - 29.17.
-Collect, store, access and disclose Personal Information in accordance with this plan and clauses relating to Personal Information contained in Council's Code of Conduct. - 29.18.
-Report breaches of Personal Information to the Privacy Contact Officer and Governance. - 29.19.
+Collect, store, access and disclose Personal Information in accordance with this Plan and clauses relating to Personal Information contained in Council's Code of Conduct. - 29.18.
+Report data breaches to the Privacy Contact Officer and Governance. - 29.19.
 Always include privacy disclaimers/disclosures when collecting Personal Information.